Dr. Carrie Bernard

 Dr. Bernard has a passion for community and global health.
 She worked with Public Health Ontario from 2012 to 2019, where she provided expert advice on communicable diseases, and worked with Médecins Sans Frontières in Northern Uganda from 2004 to 2005.
 Her research interests focus on ethics in medical practice and she is a member of the Humanitarian Health Ethics Research Group, a multidisciplinary team of researchers and practitioners in Canada who explore ethical issues related to humanitarian health care work.

-Working with the CFPC Dr. Bernard is a reviewer for Canadian Family Physician, serves on the Section of Teachers Council, and is a member of the Section of Communities of Practice in Family Medicine Council.
+Dr. Bernard is a reviewer for Canadian Family Physician, and previously served on the Section of Teachers Council, and as a member of the Member Interest Group Section (formerly the Section of Communities of Practice in Family Medicine Council).
 In 2013 the Ontario College of Family Physicians recognized Dr. Bernard as a Regional Family Physician of the Year.